HenrikBengtsson/future/OVERVIEW.md

 ```

 ### Different strategies for different futures
 Sometimes one may want to use an alternative evaluation strategy for a specific future.
-Although one can use `old <- plan(new)` and then `plan(old)` to temporarily switch strategy, a simpler approach is to use the `%plan%` operator, e.g.
+Although one can use `old <- plan(new)` and afterward `plan(old)` to temporarily switch strategy, a simpler approach is to use the `%plan%` operator, e.g.
 ```r
 > plan(eager) # The default
 > a <- 0